LukeShortCloud/rootpages/src/virtualization/containers.rst

 **Storage Space**

 Containers should be ephemeral where the persistent data is stored in an external location (volume) and/or a database.
-Almost every Dockerfile operation creates a writable/container layer ontop of the previous layer.
+Almost every Containerfile operation creates a writable/container layer ontop of the previous layer.
 Each layer created with ``ADD``, ``COPY``, and ``RUN`` takes up more space.

 Lower space usage by [10]: